symfony/symfony-docs/reference/twig_reference.rst

 ========================

 Twig is the default template engine for Symfony2.
-By itself, it already contains a lot of build-in functions, filters and tags (`http://twig.sensiolabs.org/documentation`_ then scroll to the bottom).
+By itself, it already contains a lot of build-in functions, filters, tags and tests (`http://twig.sensiolabs.org/documentation`_ then scroll to the bottom).

 Symfony2 adds more custom extension on top of Twig to integrate some components into the Twig templates.
-Below is information about all the custom functions, filters and tags that are added when using the Symfony2 Core Framework.
+Below is information about all the custom functions, filters, tags and tests that are added when using the Symfony2 Core Framework.

 There may also be tags in bundles you use that aren't listed here.